hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **10.ii.
 Tools**

 Exploits
-1. https://packetstormsecurity.com/ - A trusted source ever since we shared a Pizza with fringe[at]dtmf.org in NYC in 2000
+1. https://packetstormsecurity.com/ - Our favorite site ever since we shared a Pizza with fringe[at]dtmf.org in NYC in 2000
 1. https://www.exploit-db.com/ - Also includes metasploit db and google hacking db

 Backdoors